Paris Hotel National des Invalides Photos

 Les Invalides front gardens and main entrance

-Here you can see a part of the Hotel des Invalides, which we took from the very front before we entered the grounds, and being designed as a military institution, this is now home to one of the largest collections of arms and military exhibits in the world, and this image shows just one of the many cannons on display that were either once used by the French army or from those that had been captured in battles.
+Here you can see a part of the Hotel National des Invalides, which we took from the very front before we entered the grounds, and being designed as a military institution, this is now home to one of the largest collections of arms and military exhibits in the world, and this image shows just one of the many cannons on display that were either once used by the French army or from those that had been captured in battles.

 South side of Les Invalides with its Royal Church

-Les Invalides is a large complex that still serves the same purpose as what it was constructed for in the 1600s, and although the main entrance is on the north side this photo shows part of the south side of the Hotel des Invalides with the Eglise du Dome looming up and shimmering with sun hitting its gilding, which is where you will find the Tomb of Napoleon Bonaparte I and numerous exhibits.
+Les Invalides is a large complex that still serves the same purpose as what it was constructed for in the 1600s, and although the main entrance is on the north side this photo shows part of the south side of the Hotel National des Invalides with the Eglise du Dome looming up and shimmering with sun hitting its gilding, which is where you will find the Tomb of Napoleon Bonaparte I and numerous exhibits.

 Les Invalides Cour d'Honneur with its cannons